Phyks/Blissify/README.md

 Blissify
 ========

-Blissify is a wrapper around Bliss [Bliss](https://github.com/Polochon-street/bliss) to compute and store values in an SQLite database.
+Blissify is a wrapper around [Bliss](https://github.com/Polochon-street/bliss) to compute and store values in an SQLite database.